AdamCrabtree/StockVoice/readme.md

 next comes whether what type of graph you want to see if you say show me

-"as a bar graph the" or "as a bar graph the"
+"as a bar graph the" or "as a line graph the"

 next comes the modifier of what part of the stock of the compan you want to see.
 IE close, open, high, low, etc.

 then the company name.
 If you are using a graph you can also specify the specific time period with